 Kane County’s HHW Programs

-In Kane County our program has two main arms: a facility in Naperville and a home collection service in the north part of the county, Geneva, Batavia, and Mill Creek.
+In Kane County, our program has two main arms: a facility in Naperville and a home collection service in the north part of the county, as well as Geneva, Batavia, and Mill Creek.

-There is also a one-day collection event coming up on June 1 in partnership with the Illinois EPA and the village of East Dundee.
+There is also a one-day collection event set for next year — on June 5, 2021 — in partnership with the Illinois EPA, DuPage County and the city of Aurora.

-All of these programs are free to residents.
+All three of these programs are free to residents.